 - Individuals who experience daily struggles with their knee, such as having the joint give out.

-For answers to additional questions, or to speak with a sports medicine specialist about your ACL injury and whether or not you may be well suited for an ACL surgery.
+For answers to additional questions, contact sports medicine specialist Dr. Robin Fuchs about your ACL injury and whether or not you may be well suited for an ACL surgery.
 To schedule an ACL consultation at our orthopedic clinic in Kirkland, please contact Dr. Robin Fuchs, at (425) 823-4000 or request an appointment through our secure online form.